 The Complexity Dynamics of Grokking

-Under submission (twitter thread, blog, arXiv, link to talk)
+Physica D: Nonlinear Phenomena (twitter thread, blog, link to talk)

 We observe a complexity phase transition in grokking neural networks, which suddenly transition from memorization to perfect generalization.
 We find that during this transition, there is a corresponding rise and fall of complexity in the networks.
 We explain this phase transition using ideas from Kolmogorov complexity and rate-distortion theory, and derive a principled lossy compression framework for neural networks which allows us to track their complexity dynamics.